Kvyii/Ranni/README.md

 ## Recent Releases

-**v1.4.0** — 21/02/2026
+**v1.6.1** — 23/02/2026
-- Added outdoor gyms with YDS and V grading
+- Added a favourites feature to keep gyms expanded
-- Bumped DB schema to v13 with one-time migration

-**v1.3.0** — 21/02/2026
-- Added injury tracking
-- Added reordering for gyms and exercises
+- Added done button to exercises
-- Bumped DB schema to v12
+- Animated Ranni logo
+- Rejigged the UI a bit more

-**v1.2.1** — 21/02/2026
+**v1.6.0** — 22/02/2026
-- Added database migration to preserve data between versions
-- Redesigned About page
+- Added Stats page
-- Added Easter egg
+- Added ability to filter repeat climbs from display
+- Repeated climbs are now displayed faded in Calendar

-**v1.2.0** — 21/02/2026
+**v1.5.0** — 22/02/2026
-- Fix alarm bug
-- Update icons
+- Big UI rehaul.
+Added Themes
+- Changed default theme from Android Dark to Ranni Dark
+- WARNING: DB will be deprecated by v1.7.0+.
+Users below 1.4.0+ will lose their data if upgrading to v1.7.0+

 ## Building